 All by all, it’s of utmost significance that a Thai Massage practitioner (or any other massage practitioner) is aware of the emotional aspects that come with the work—for both the client and for the therapist.
 Not addressing this appropriately will make the therapist’s work flat and less effective, and moreover, can make both client and practitioner ill.

-Tagged: Emotional Release, Massage Treatments, Psychology, Thai Massage Practitioning, Thai Massage Therapy, Thai Massage Treatment Services, Therapist, Topic Emotional Release, Topic Thai Massage Therapy
+Tagged: Emotional Release, Massage Treatments, Thai Massage Practitioning, Thai Massage Therapy, Thai Massage Treatment Services, Therapist, Topic Emotional Release, Topic Thai Massage Therapy